 Essentially, to plagiarize is to take someone else's ideas as your own.
 This is a form of cheating and will result in disciplinary action and loss of credit for that assignment or test.
-Please read below so you understand what plagiarism is, since it is a common problem with online work.
-You cannot "google" ideas and type them as your own.
-Please also read directions carefully in assignments, since some are asking you to find and cite sources for your information, and others want to know your opinion after reading class material.
-Our teachers will test the content in projects, papers, or research to be sure that you have not taken someone's ideas as your own.
+Please read below so students understand what plagiarism is, since it is a common problem with online work.
+Students cannot "google" ideas and type them as their own.
+Please also read directions carefully in assignments, since some are asking students to find and cite sources for information.
+Our teachers will test the content in projects, papers, or research to be sure that students have not taken someone's ideas as their own.